-When a driver is determined to be "at fault" the DC follows Penalty Guidelines that are included in every driver's event packet.
+When a driver is determined to be "at fault" the DC follows Penalty Guidelines that are included in each driver's event packet.

 The DC confidentially informs the "at fault" driver if there is a penalty.
 If there is no penalty assessed, then the DC closes the matter.
-Do to confidentiality provisions the other drivers are not informed of the penalty that is imposed upon the "at fault" driver.
-When a penalty is either a three or more-event probation or any suspension the DC reports the sanction to the Vintage Motorsports Council.
+Due to confidentiality provisions the other drivers are not informed of the penalty that is imposed upon the "at fault" driver.
+When a penalty is either a three or more-month probation, or any suspension, the DC reports the sanction to the Vintage Motorsports Council.

 DC findings are unanimous and final.
 In every situation the DC strives to be considerate, courteous and consistent.
-DC members are "for you" and not "against you".
+DC members are here "for you" and are not "against you".

-Self-policing of VSCDA drivers is critical for the VSCDA to obtain affordable insurance coverages, that without, the VSCDA would not be able to rent the track and none of us can race.
+Self-policing of VSCDA drivers is critical for the VSCDA to obtain affordable insurance coverage.
+Without insurance the VSCDA is not able to rent the track and none of us can race.